-Click or touch the hyperlink for a printable version of the Order of Worship
+Click or touch the hyperlink to see a printable version of the current Order of Worship

 Dear Church Family,